Skip to Main Content

 Case Reporters and Digests

-Cases that interpret Wisconsin court rules can be found in Wisconsin case reporters and digests.
+Most cases that interpret Wisconsin court rules can be found in case reporters or digests.
+They usually contain both state and federal decisions.

 Citators

 A citator lists cases, statutes and other sources of law that show their history.
 Citators are used to determine whether a case or other authority is still "good law" and to find other authorities that have cited to a particular case, statute, regulation, etc. The two best-known electronic citation services are KeyCite (Westlaw) and Shepard's (Lexis).
-Access may be restricted to members of the Marquette Law School community.
+(Access is restricted to members of the Marquette Law School community).
 Using either of these services will provide citations to court cases that have interpreted court rules and to secondary sources that provide analysis and commentary.
-Lexis also publishes print Shepard's citations.

 Wisconsin Judicial Administrative Districts